bair-climate-initiative/multiearth/README.md

-## MetaEarth: Download any remote sensing data from any provider.
-1 config.
+## MetaEarth: Download any remote sensing data from any provider using a single config.
 ![MetaEarth Diagram-2](https://user-images.githubusercontent.com/1455579/174143989-b04c6a22-8064-4850-897b-fe50ae7243e4.png)

 ---